Menu

 Coursework consists of quizzes, short papers, and oral reports as well as text and image contributions to a program-based Web site.
 Since no library is readily available, students will learn how to go about analyzing objects, buildings, and topographical and historical problems through on-site observation.
 All students participating in the Greece FSP take the following three courses:

 The more academic preparation done ahead of time, the more rewarding the experience abroad tends to be.
-Students are urged to take more than three of the courses listed below if they can fit them into their schedules.
+Students are urged to take more than two of the courses listed below if they can fit them into their schedules.
 A grade of B- or better is required in these courses in order for them to count as a prerequisite for the program.

 Under special circumstances and with the consent of the program director, certain courses taught in the Department of Art History may be used to fulfill one of the prerequisites.